MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 The **Requeue item with delay** action enables desktop flow users to requeue items and set a delay period at which time the item it can be released again for processing.

-In this example, there is a work queue loaded with items which are set to expire in 24 hours, but they cannot be processed in time because there is some ongoing routine system maintenance being performed by IT and the items need to be requeued.
-The maintenance will be completed overnight, so we will proceed to delay each queue item by 24 hours and then set them to expire 24 hours after the release period.
+In this example, there's a work queue loaded with items, which are set to expire in 24 hours, but they can't be processed in time because there's some ongoing routine system maintenance being performed by IT and the items need to be requeued.
+The maintenance will be completed overnight, so we'll proceed to delay each queue item by 24 hours and then set them to expire 24 hours after the release period.

    :::image type="content" source="media/work-queues/work-queue-requeue-process.png" alt-text="Screenshot example of process utilizing requeue item and add delay action." lightbox="media/work-queues/work-queue-requeue-datetime.png":::